Team-Salt-Lake-City/project-prep/ProjectPrep4.md

 ### Story 1

 1. Title : CODLE
-2. User Story sentence :
+2. User Story sentence : As a player, I want an educational game that helps me study coding terminology.
-3. Feature Tasks :
+3. Feature Tasks : Collection of programming terms to pull from.
+Array of objects built with a constructor.
-4. Acceptance Tests :
+4. Acceptance Tests : build a constructor to instantiate objects to pull from.
-5. Provide a link to your project management board that contains your user stories in your project Readme. :

 ### Story 2

 1. Title : CODLE
-2. User Story sentence :
+2. User Story sentence : As a user, I want the game to be aesthetically pleasing so that it is easy to navigate.
-3. Feature Tasks :
+3. Feature Tasks : Clean and reactive css design.
-4. Acceptance Tests :
+4. Acceptance Tests : Site looks good with a nice color pallet.
-5. Provide a link to your project management board that contains your user stories in your project Readme. :

 ### Story 3

 1. Title : CODLE
-2. User Story sentence :
+2. User Story sentence : As a player, I want to see the results from all of my previous sessions.
-3. Feature Tasks :
+3. Feature Tasks :  Use local storage to populate a results page with data from previous game sessions.
-4. Acceptance Tests :
+4. Acceptance Tests : Ensure that the locally stored data persists across page reloads.
-5. Provide a link to your project management board that contains your user stories in your project Readme. :

 ### Story 4

 1. Title : CODLE
-2. User Story sentence :
+2. User Story sentence : As a player, I don't want to see the same word two round of each other.
-3. Feature Tasks :
+3. Feature Tasks :  Use conditional and/or while loops.
-4. Acceptance Tests :
+4. Acceptance Tests : Ensure that words do not repeat within two rounds.
-5. Provide a link to your project management board that contains your user stories in your project Readme. :

 ### Story 5

 1. Title : CODLE
-2. User Story sentence :
+2. User Story sentence : As a user, I want to know about the development team.
-3. Feature Tasks :
+3. Feature Tasks :  Include information about each developer on the about me page.
-4. Acceptance Tests :
+4. Acceptance Tests : Ensure each developer has information on the page.
-5. Provide a link to your project management board that contains your user stories in your project Readme. :